Myself in Times Square on 20 November 1971... they say the neon lights are bright on Broadway...

 Rodrigo ordered cod fish as a main dish.
 Suddenly he seemed content and even proud of his feat, was in his element.
 He knew and appreciated Portuguese cuisine and ordered a bottle of wine from which I partook just a sip.
 Even though Rodrigo sounded upbeat I knew he was apprehensive about his situation.
 I think he had regrets of having left his Portuguese wife and all behind in São Paulo to be stuck in this place where he did not understand the language.
 He was somewhat lost.
 He had got used to Brazil's slow pace of life and now he was scared of this hard environment where his own countrymen were indiferent of his plight.

-Portuguese men living in the USA then were mostly illiterate, brutalized by decades of fascism and self-centered.
+Portuguese men living in the USA then were mostly illiterate, self-centered and brutalized by decades of fascism.
 They shunned the society of Brazilians and considered South Americans 'second-class citizens'.
 This is a self-defeating expression on account that most Brazilian men were not even 'citizens' to start with.
-There was an understanding that most Brazilian guys were illegal immigrants (undocumented migrants) which was true and most Portuguese people were documented due to bi-lateral agreements the USA government had had with the Portuguese fascist government of Oliveira Salazar since the end of WWII.
+There was an understanding that most Brazilian guys were illegal immigrants (undocumented migrants) which was true and most Portuguese people were documented due to bi-lateral agreements the USA government had had with the Portuguese fascist government of Oliveira Salazar (1932-1968, almost 40 years of dark authoritarianism) since the end of WWII.
 That was also true.

 Newark's Ironbound was practically a Portuguese enclave in a mostly-Black town.
 Before we parted at the Portuguese restaurant, Rodrigo promised he would ask his landlord about providing a bed for myself.